MEET THE TEAM

 HEARTplay Services Coordinator

 Katie is the HEARTplay Services Coordinator at Good Shepherd Community Care and Assistant Director of Camp Erin Boston.
 She is a Licensed Mental Health Counselor, Board Certified Dance/Movement Therapist, and 200-certified yoga instructor.
 Katie's experience includes working with children and families including those with complex medical challenges and living with a variety of disabilities in pediatric palliative care, at end of life, and in bereavement.
 She also has experience teaching dance and yoga to children and adults and collaborating/performing with local choreographers and dance companies in the Boston area.
-Katie also enjoys reading, baking, and spending time outside!
+Katie serves as Vice President of the New England chapter of the American Dance Therapy Association and supervises graduate students training in Dance Movement Therapy and Clinical Mental Health Counseling.

 JASMIN TORREJON, M.A.